Do I need boiler cover?

-According to price comparison site uSwitch, one in five homes in the UK suffered a boiler breakdown between 2017 and 2018.
-With the average repair cost (not including call out fees) costing £245 and boiler replacement running into the thousands, we’d be inclined to say the answer to ‘do you really need boiler cover’ is a resounding yes.
+According to a study by Which?, four out of 10 boilers need to be repaired within the first six years of operation.
+With the average repair cost (not including call out fees) costing as much as £268 and boiler replacement running into the thousands, we’d be inclined to say the answer to ‘do you really need boiler cover?’ is a resounding yes.

-But what if you’re one of the lucky ones?
-Or you’ve only just had a new boiler installed?
-Is boiler cover really an essential for you?
+But what if you’re one of the lucky ones whose boiler seems to run and run?
+Or maybe you’ve only just had a new boiler installed?
+Is comprehensive boiler cover and a service plan really an essential for you?

 We’ll start by saying not everyone needs boiler cover.
-Only people who own their house will need to consider taking out a boiler insurance policy.
-If you live in rented accommodation, your boiler and central heating cover is your landlord’s responsibility.
+Only people who own their house will need to consider taking out an insurance policy.
+If you live in rented accommodation, your boiler service and breakdown cover is your landlord’s responsibility.

 Recently had a new boiler installed?
-It’s unlikely you’ll need boiler cover just yet.
-Your boiler should be covered by the manufacturer’s warranty.
-Double-check just to be on the safe side and see how long the warranty is for.
+It’s unlikely you’ll need cover just yet.
+Your boiler should be protected by the manufacturer’s warranty.
+Double check just to be on the safe side and see how long the warranty is for.

 The cheapest policies tend to offer basic boiler breakdown cover.
 This will include repairs to your boiler and its controls.
 Sometimes providers include annual boiler servicing too.

 More expensive policies will offer a more comprehensive home cover package.
-In addition to boiler insurance, they may also cover your wider heating system, home electrics and drainage.
+In addition to boiler service and breakdown cover, they may also cover your wider heating system, home electrics and drainage.

 It’s important to remember that you don’t have to take out boiler cover with your gas supplier.
-A wide range of companies offer boiler insurance, so it’s a good idea to shop around and see who can offer you the best boiler cover within your budget.
-Here are a few tips for choosing a boiler care provider…
+A wide range of companies offer boiler insurance, so it’s a good idea to shop around and do a boiler care cover comparison to see who can offer you the best policy within your budget.
+Here are a few tips for choosing a boiler care provider.

 Compare boiler cover online

-We suggest that you compare boiler cover online.
+We suggest that you compare boiler cover and service options online.
 There are lots of comparison sites that will take a few details from you and then bring up the best quotes from a wide range of insurance providers.
-Essentially they make it easy to find cheap boiler cover and save you from having to spend time getting quotes from individual companies.
+Essentially, they make it easy to find cheap cover and save you from having to spend time getting quotes from individual companies.

 Read the small print

 When taking out boiler insurance, always read through the policy – even the small print!
 As well as finding out what is covered, it should be clear what isn’t covered.
 For example, boiler breakdown cover may not include faults caused by someone else you used for repair work.
-If you’re unsure, ask questions about the boiler cover plan.
+If you’re unsure, ask questions about the plan that you’re interested in.
 You are entitled to know exactly what you’re paying for.

 Check boiler breakdown cover limits and excess

 It’s also important to check if the boiler cover provider limits how many claims you can make per year.
 Find out what excess you are required to pay on repairs too.
-All of this information should be available to you within the written policy.
+This information should be available to you within the written policy.

 Ask if your boiler qualifies

 Consider that some policies will only cover boilers less than 15 years old.
-Older boilers don’t tend to meet the current standards, so insurance policies don’t like to cover them.
+Cover for old boilers can be difficult to come by as the older equipment tends to not meet the current standards, so insurance providers don’t like to cover them.
 If your boiler is old, you may be required to have it inspected before a company is willing to insure it.

-One of the benefits of having boiler breakdown cover is that if something goes wrong, you can simply get in touch with your insurance provider and they’ll sort out everything for you.
-You’ll be prioritised, in terms of getting a qualified heating engineer out to you quickly and you won’t have to worry about unexpected costs.
-Taking out boiler cover can stop you having to scrimp the next month or dip into savings to repair your system.
+One of the benefits of having boiler service and breakdown cover is that if something goes wrong, you can simply get in touch with your insurance provider and they’ll sort out everything for you.
+So, if you need a qualified heating engineer to come out to you quickly, you’ll be prioritised.

 The only real downside of boiler insurance is that you may not need to use it.
-If you’re one of the lucky ones, you might not have any trouble with your boiler and it could feel like you’re paying for nothing.
-But you could always have that horrible feeling of what if something goes wrong?
-Taking out boiler cover may be essential to your peace of mind.
+If you’re one of the lucky ones, you might not have any trouble with your boiler, and it could feel like you’re paying for nothing.
+But you could always have that horrible feeling of ‘what if something goes wrong?’
+Taking the time to compare boiler cover quotes and putting the right policy in place can offer you peace of mind.

-Boiler cover is recommended but even if you don’t decide to take out a policy, it’s worth looking into a boiler service plan.
+Boiler cover is recommended, but even if you don’t decide to take out a policy, it’s worth looking into the different boiler cover and service plans.
 Getting your boiler serviced annually is essential for keeping it running safely and efficiently.
-A one-off service can cost you around £60-£70.
+A one-off service can cost you around £60 to £70.
 You may find it cheaper to take out an insurance plan with annual boiler servicing included, rather than paying the boiler service cost.